 High school football scoreboard: Oct.
 27-28, 2018

-The road to Champaign begins tonight for 18 area high school football programs.
+The road to Champaign began this weekend for 18 area high school football programs.

-Those 18 programs have qualified for the playoffs, which kick off tonight across the state and culminate in little less than a month on Nov.
+Those 18 programs have qualified for the playoffs, which kicked off Friday night and continue today across the state and culminate in little less than a month on Nov.
 23-24 for eight state championship games at Memorial Stadium.

-Of the 18 teams, four will be in action tonight.
-Gibson City-Melvin-Sibley (9-0) starts defense of its Class 2A state title at 7 p.m. when the Falcons welcome in Watseka (5-4) in a 2A first-round playoff game.
+Of the 18 teams, four finished up their action Friday night, as Gibson City-Melvin-Sibley (10-0) began its defense of last year's Class 2A state title with a 76-6 victory over Watseka (5-5) in a 2A first-round playoff game.

+In 1A, Argenta-Oreana (10-0) took a similiarly dominant approach at home against Cerro Gordo/Bement (5-5), winning 50-10 to move on to face either Fisher or Cumberland.

-These two Friday night games serve as an appetizer for a jam-packed Saturday.
+These two Friday night games served as an appetizer for today's jam-packed schedule.

-Salt Fork (6-3) and Arcola (7-2) kick off Saturday's action when the Storm pay a visit to Arcola and take on the Purple Riders in a 1A first-round playoff game at 1 p.m.
+Salt Fork (6-3) and Arcola (7-2) kick off today's action when the Storm pay a visit to Arcola and take on the Purple Riders in a 1A first-round playoff game at 1 p.m.

 At the same time in Pana, Oakwood (5-4) kicks off against the host Panthers (8-1) in a 2A first-round playoff game.